Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 The old rules, which say that `const fn` always has to behave the same way are already well-known in the community.
 Changing this will require teaching people about the new change.
 Since this is a very simple change, this should be easy.

 This is technically a breaking change.
 Code could rely on this behavior right now, as the [internal documentation](https://doc.rust-lang.org/1.65.0/std/intrinsics/fn.const_eval_select.html#safety) for `std::intrinsics::const_eval_select` explains.
-But this will not be a problem problem in practice, because all `const fn` written prior to this RFC (and also for quite some time after it until an actual way to distinguish between const eval and runtime is added) are guarateed to behave the same still.
-So code relying on code written prior to this RFC will still run just fine afterwards, although it did get theoretically unsound.
-The dependency could then of course update and introduce such difference, but this happening in practice is _highly_ unlikely and would probably require a major version bump anyways as changing behavior generally requires a major version bump.
+Relying on this was never endorsed or officially documented and there are no known cases of code relying on it.
+This is deemed to be highly unlikely and even if some code did rely on this, it will continue to work as long as no new behavioral differences are introduced by the code.
+The internal docs will have to be adjusted after this RFC is accepted.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 An alternative is to keep the current rules.
 This is bad because the current rules are highly restrictive and don't have a significant benefit to them.
+With the current rules, floats cannot be used in `const fn` without significant restrictions.

 It would also be possible to allow them to behave differently, but keep the restrictions around purity and determinism at runtime.
 This would still allow unsafe code to treat `const fn` specially, but this is not seen as a desirable feature of `const fn`.